 There is actually a really cool gnocchi board that you can use to form the grooves in the gnocchi., but you can also use a grater or the tines of a fork to make the same indentations.
 I think it kind of looks rustic with the grooves, and wish the shape would have been more prominent.

 Sweet Potato Gnocchi are rich and filling and don’t need much to accompany them.
-We ate them just out of the pan sautéed with a mix of oil and butter along with pork tenderloin.
-I also put these in a skillet dish that I will be sharing with you in my next post!
+We ate them just out of the pan sautéed with a mix of oil and butter along with this air fryer pork tenderloin or baked turkey thighs.

 Homemade Sweet Potato Gnocchi